fritzo/pomagma/doc/scheduler_design.md

 ## Work Plan

-The following tasks implement the scheduler redesign in incremental commits:
+The following tasks implement the cartographer scheduler in incremental commits:

+- [ ] Create `pomagma/cartographer/scheduler.hpp` and `scheduler.cpp` based on proven surveyor patterns
 - [ ] Implement `WorkStealingDeque` class with cache-aligned atomics and LIFO/FIFO operations
 - [ ] Add `ThreadBarrier` class using futex-based synchronization for BSP-style phase coordination
 - [ ] Create `HybridScheduler` class with double-buffered per-thread deques and ping-pong buffer management
-- [ ] Replace current task queue system in `/pomagma/atlas/micro/scheduler.cpp` with hybrid scheduler interface
+- [ ] Implement `Agenda` class for task management with priority queues (MergeTask, Enforce tasks, SampleTask, CleanupTask)
 - [ ] Add task classification logic to route tasks to appropriate phases (merge/enforce/cleanup/batch)
 - [ ] Implement phase transition logic with barrier synchronization and buffer swapping
 - [ ] Add work stealing algorithm with NUMA-aware victim selection and batch stealing optimization
-- [ ] Update database operations to use relaxed memory ordering while maintaining correctness through barriers
+- [ ] Integrate with cartographer's macro atlas operations using relaxed memory ordering with barriers
 - [ ] Add saturation tracking to skip cleanup phase when no new inference is generated
-- [ ] Update compiler to generate `IF_GLOBAL` guards for cleanup rules implemented in cartographer
+- [ ] Update compiler to generate complete rule sets optimized for macro atlas (no inverse table dependencies)